iter-tools/iter-tools/README.md

 ```

 ## async-find
-Same as find but for async iterables
+Same as find but for async iterables.
+The first argument can be a function returning synchronously or a promise.
 ```js
 await asyncFind(animal => animal.kind === 'dog', [
   Promise.resolve({type: 'cat'}),